 6. Lots of Liquids

 I find the girls don’t want to eat as much when they are not feeling well.
 Our five year-old loves home-made soup - the nutrient rich meal is just what her body needs for recovery.
-Between the breast and her water bottle, our two-year old sips liquids all day.
+Herbal teas are also tasty option.
+Some of the girls faves are lemongrass, orange, chamomille, hibiscus and peppermint tea.
+Between tea, soup, the breast and her water bottle, our two-year old sips liquids all day.

 7. Use My Maternal Instinct